fedor-grigoryev/bi-2023-tcr-tils/README.md

 <!-- ![Proportion of expanded clonotypes](figs/TCR_clon_proportion.png) -->
 <img src="figs/TCR_clon_proportion.png" width="80%" height="80%" >

-Here, we shall also note that different subsets of CD8+ cells were enriched in tumor and normal tissues -- namely, CD8+ eff1, eff2 and mem1 are higher overexpanded in Tumor.
+Here, we shall also note that different subsets of CD8+ cells were enriched in tumor and normal tissues -- namely, CD8+ eff2 (3/4 samples) and mem1 (4/4 samples) are higher overexpanded in Tumor.
 That states that different cellular subtypes are most likely expanded to tackle different pathogenic sources.
 Whereas influenza-specific cells should be the most abundant in normal lung, MANA-specific CD8 cells should be more numerous in the tumour.
 Indeed, query to VDJdb showed that proportion of CD8+ TCRs specific to common lung pathogens (*InfluenzaA*, *SARS-CoV-2*, *M.tuberculosis*) was 1.4 fold higher in normal subset (1.53% vs 1.11%).

 <!-- ![CD8+ expansion in tumor and normal tissue](figs/CD8_exp_by_tissue.png) -->
 <img src="figs/CD8_exp_by_tissue.png" width="80%" height="80%" >